From Proper Scoring Rules to Max-Min Optimal Forecast Aggregation: Convex losses and learning expert weights

 \section{Convex losses and learning expert weights}

-Thus far when discussing QA pooling, we have regarded expert weights as given.
+Thus far, when discussing QA pooling, we have regarded expert weights as given.
 Where do these weights come from?
-As we will show in this section, these weights can be learned from experience.
-The key observation is the following theorem, which states that an agent's score is a concave function of the weights it uses for the experts.
+As demonstrated by the results in this section, if the proper scoring rule $s$ has convex exposure (see Definition~\ref{def:convex_exposure}), these weights can be learned from experience.
+This learning property for weights falls out of the following key observation, which states that an agent's score is a concave function of the weights it uses for the experts.